 The latest in a series of interviews with script readers and consultants who would be worth your while to work with if you want to get your script in shape.
 Today’s spotlight is on writer-consultant-contest reader Jim Sarantinos.

-Jim Sarantinos is the writer of Gideon’s Way, a highly popular and acclaimed screenwriting blog which he started in 2009.
+Jim Sarantinos is the Editor-in-Chief of Creative Screenwriting Magazine, and writer of Gideon’s Way, a highly popular and acclaimed screenwriting blog which he started in 2009.
 He’s guest blogged for MovieBytes and other sites, and placed in various high-profile screenwriting contests including Scriptapalooza, Fade In, and most recently, Happy Writers with a TV sitcom pilot.

 Jim has also read for various screenwriting contests and is currently developing several film and TV projects.